As toxic waste continues to burn, Lebanon is 'inhaling its own death', says report

 And while the government eventually removed the rubbish from the streets of Beirut, in response to large protests arranged by YouStink, their solution was to move it further afield.

 The rubbish from Beirut and Mount Lebanon was brought to two improvised landfills in the northern and southern suburbs of the capital – each causing their own scandal.
-One near the airport attracted so many birds it became dangerous for planes to land, and the other was found to be dumping rubbish directly into the sea.

 A tonne of trash in Lebanon is worth $140 to $170 and so the people in power would rather secure their piece of the cake than solve the problem